qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Sticky ends
 One strand is longer than the other (typically by at least a few nucleotides), such that the longer strand has bases which are left unpaired.
 The sticky ends, a.k.a. cohesive ends, have unpaired DNA nucleotides on either 5’- or 3’- strand, which are known as overhangs.
 These overhangs are most often generated by a staggered cut of restriction enzymes.
 Sticky ends are generally more desired in cloning technology where a DNA ligase is used to join two DNA fragments into one, because the yield and specificity of ligation using sticky ends is significantly higher that with blunt ends.

+## Strand of Transcripts in IGV Genome Browser

+In the Integrated Genome Viewer (IGV), the strand of transcripts can be determined by the directionality indicated by color coding.
+This feature allows researchers to quickly identify which strand of the DNA the transcript is being read from.

+- **Right-clicking** on the feature track in IGV allows users to select the option to color by strand.
+This option applies color coding to the reads to indicate their orientation relative to the reference genome.

+- **Red-colored reads** indicate that the sequencing reads are mapped in the same direction as the positive or sense strand of the DNA.
+This means that the read's 5' end aligns with the 5' end of the reference, and the read's 3' end aligns with the 3' end of the reference.

+- **Blue-colored reads** signify that the sequencing reads are mapped in the opposite direction to the negative or antisense strand of the DNA.
+This means that the read's 5' end aligns with the 3' end of the reference, and the read's 3' end aligns with the 5' end of the reference.

+By using this color-coding system, one can quickly ascertain not just the location of a transcript on the genome but also the directionality of its transcription.

 ## Structural variation
 Genomic structural variation is the variation in structure of an organisms chromosome.
 It consists of many kinds of variation in the genome of one species, and usually includes microscopic and submicroscopic types, such as deletions, duplications, copy-number variants, insertions, inversions and translocations.
 Originally, a structure variation affects a sequence length about 1kb to 3Mb, which is larger than SNPs and smaller than chromosome abnormality (though the definitions have some overlap).
 However, the operational range of structural variants has widened to include events > 50bp.The definition of structural variation does not imply anything about frequency or phenotypical effects.
 Many structural variants are associated with genetic diseases, however many are not.Recent research about SVs indicates that SVs are more difficult to detect than SNPs.